 Principals should ensure that:

-- staff are aware of the person(s) in the school who are designated to provide specific assistance to students with type 1 diabetes, and can administer insulin, when necessary;
+- staff are aware of the people in the school who are designated to provide specific assistance to students with type 1 diabetes and can administer insulin when necessary

 - principals should ensure that an appropriate number of designated staff, relative to the size of the school and the number of students with type 1 diabetes, undertake Level 2 Diabetes in Schools training to assist with supporting students with type 1 diabetes.